open-telemetry/opamp-spec/specification.md

        │◄────────────────┤                                  │
        │ Download file #N│                                  │
        ├────────────────►│                                  │
-       │                 │ AgentToServer{AgentAddonStatuses}│
+       │                 │ AgentToServer{PackageStatuses}   │
        │                 ├─────────────────────────────────►│
        │                 │                                  │
 ```

-The Agent MUST always include all addons it has or is processing (downloading or
+The Agent MUST always include all packages it has or is processing (downloading or
-installing) in AgentAddonStatuses message.
+installing) in PackageStatuses message.

-Note that the Agent MAY also report the status of addons it has installed
+Note that the Agent MAY also report the status of packages it has installed
-locally, not only the addons it was offered and downloaded from the Server.
+locally, not only the packages it was offered and downloaded from the Server.
 [TODO: is this necessary?]

 ### Calculating Hashes

-The Agent and the Server use hashes to identify content of files and addons such
+The Agent and the Server use hashes to identify content of files and packages such
-that the Agent can decide what files and addons need to be downloaded.
+that the Agent can decide what files and packages need to be downloaded.

 The calculation of the hashes is performed by the Server.
 The server MUST choose
 a strong hash calculation method with minimal collision probability (and it may